 One of the best and cheapest tricks for decorating a blacklight party can be found in the office supply aisle.
 Yellow highlighters glow like crazy under blacklights, so you can use them to add fun glow all over the party.
-I used highlighters to create a glowing centerpiece and bright serving dishes for my daughter’s glow party.
+I used highlighters to create a blacklight reactive centerpiece and bright serving dishes for my daughter’s glow party.

 I searched and searched for blacklight reactive dishes for the party.
 I did end up buying blacklight reactive party plates (affiliate) for the guests to use, but I didn’t want to spend a ton of money on buying glowing bowls we’d never use again.
 I did a little experimentation and came up with this neat trick to make glowing serving dishes.